HmozuhtoheG/AstralStopoverPort/README.md

 ---

 ## 🤝 Contributing
 Got ideas or found a bug?
-We welcome contributions!
-Check out our [Contributing Guidelines](CONTRIBUTING.md) (coming soon) to get started.
+Join our Discord server group Feedback!

 ---